eliavmor-tau/eliavmor-tau.github.io/content/project/montecarlo-snake/index.md

   focal_point: Smart
   preview_only: false
 ---
 A simple reinforcement learning (snake) game that I wrote for fun while exploring RL during my Master.
 The learning algorithm of the snake is based on Monte-Carlo using every visit update.

-More details can be found in the code!
+For more details please visit my [github](https://github.com/eliavmor-tau/SnakeGame) and clone the code!